LasithaAmarasinghe/Movie-Recommender-System/README.md

 ## Code

-You can find the code for this project in the following files:
+You can find the code for this project here:
 - [Movie-Recommendation.ipynb](https://github.com/LasithaAmarasinghe/Movie-Recommendation/blob/main/Movie%20Recommendation.ipynb)

 ## Technologies/Tools